Gum Disease Treatment in Palm Desert, CA

 - A sore or irritation in your mouth that does not improve within two weeks

-How your periodontist treats your gum disease is largely dependent upon the stage of your infection and the amount of deterioration involving your gums, teeth, supporting tissues and bone.
+The form of your periodontal treatment is largely dependent upon the stage of your infection and the amount of deterioration involving your gums, teeth, supporting tissues and bone.

 - During and after the procedure(s)